Last Updated on August 7, 2022 by Max

 - wound healing;

-- reducing of inflammation;
+- reducing inflammation;

 - increasing protection against oxidative stress and heavy metal toxicity;

 - improving cognitive performance and short-term memory for elders.

 Moreover, boron has shown therapeutic effects in the prostate, breast, cervical, and lung cancers and some lymphomas.
 Despite these essential functions of boron in the human body, its exact mechanisms of action are poorly understood.

 Boron is believed to play a key role in balancing the natural production of testosterone and estradiol both in males and females.

 In a study by Nielsen and colleagues (1987), 3 mg/day of boron supplementation in postmenopausal women resulted in doubling serum estradiol and testosterone levels.
 Later, in 1997, Naghii et al. reported a similar elevation in serum levels of estradiol in healthy males after four weeks of dietary supplementation with boron.

 In a further study, Naghii and colleagues (2011) reported a significant decrease in sex hormone-binding globulin (SHBG), an increase in free testosterone from 11.83 pg/mL to 15.18 pg/mL; and a drop in estradiol levels from 42.33 pg/mL to 25.81 pg/mL in healthy males after a week of boron supplementation of 10 mg/day.
 Androgen amplifier effects of boron were demonstrated by a significant increase in important sex steroid ratios: the ratio of free bioactive testosterone to total testosterone increased from 3.62 to 4.66, and the ratio of testosterone to estradiol rose from 91.68 to 148.